mike-yuhang-wu/mike-yuhang-wu.github.io/essays/software-engineering.md

 <img width="300px" class="rounded float-start me-2 mt-2" src="../img/software-engineering/no-eslint-error.png">
 <img width="300px" class="rounded float-start me-2 mt-2" src="../img/software-engineering/yes-eslint-error.png">

-When there is a violation of the configured coding standard, the code responsible for the violation is marked as an ESLint error and underlined with a red squiggly line.
+My Visual Studio Code is configured, so when there is a violation of the configured coding standard, the code responsible for the violation is marked as an ESLint error and underlined with a red squiggly line.
 The reason for the violation is explained when the programmer hovers the mouse over the error.
 While this initially serves as a warning, the real enforcement comes from our GitHub repository configuration: it was set up to reject any code submissions that violated the coding standard.
 As a result, we were forced to fix all violations before successfully submitting our code.

 Under these restrictions, code written by different teammates ended up having a very similar style.
 This consistency made reading other teammates' code much easier.
 For example, I did not feel much stress when reading another teammate's code because the formatting and structure were familiar and predictable.

+I can see myself using coding standard in my future project and even in jobs, because it makes code more easy to read.

 ## Conclusion